suquark/hoplite/microbenchmarks/README.md

 * If you just want to review figures & raw experimental data, see [cluster-config-access-results-only](cluster-config-access-results-only).
 * If you also want to reproduce all results from the beginning, see [cluster-config-with-ami](cluster-config-with-ami) for setting up a cluster.

-If you are not provided with an AWS account or you want to build everything from scratch, see [cluster-config](cluster-config) for setting up a cluster to reproduce the microbenchmarks in the paper.
+If you are not provided with an AWS account or you want to build everything from scratch, see [cluster-config](cluster-config).

 ## Roundtrip Microbenchmarks (Figure 6 at Section 5.1)